rust-lang/reference/src/items/generics.md

 ## Free variables and concrete items and types

-The *free variables* of an item or type are the type and lifetime variables that refer to a generically declared parameter.
-A *concrete item* or *concrete type* is one that does not have any free variables.
+The *free variables* of an item or type are the type and lifetime variables not bound therein.
+These variables may be substituted for other types or lifetimes.
+A *concrete item* or *concrete type* is one without free variables.
 See [Wikipeida][concrete wikipedia] for more.

 For example, consider this trait: